4th Battalion Update – January 2014

 Sport & Adventurous Training

-Three areas will focus the Battalion in the next 12-24 months; Adoption of the FR20 force structures and basing solution; Recruiting in the Recruit Partnering Programme (RPP) era and delivery of integrated training with our paired regular Battalion – 1 LANCS then 2 YORKS in 2015.
+There are three areas of focus in 2014; Adoption of the FR20 force structures and basing; Recruiting in the Recruit Partnering Programme (RPP) era and delivery of integrated training with our paired regular Battalion – 1 LANCS then 2 YORKS in 2015.